TOP 5 REASONS TO OUTSOURCE 1099 REPORTING

 3. ELECTRONIC FILINGS:

-For 1099-MISC tax forms, the IRS changed the filing deadline to January 31st as of the 2016 tax year.
-It makes sense - now more than ever - to outsource this service to a professional organization like SPS/GZ that handles the electronic filing with the IRS using robust technology and dedicated, knowledgeable professionals to fulfill the 1099 filing requirements.
+Form 1099-NEC has been brought back to report non-employee compensation, formerly Box 7 of Form 1099-MISC.
+The IRS reintroduced Form 1099-NEC to help avoid confusion since Form 1099-MISC had different filing deadlines based on types of payments.
+As of 2016, the filing deadline to mail and file non-employee compensation was moved from March 31st to January 31st.
+With the ever-changing rules, it makes sense - now more than ever - to outsource this service to a professional organization like SPS/GZ that handles the electronic filing with the IRS using robust technology and dedicated, knowledgeable professionals to fulfill the varying 1099 filing requirements.

 4. CORRECTIONS PORTAL LINKED TO IRS:

 With the accelerated filing deadline for 1099-MISC tax forms, companies are faced with making corrections AFTER the filings have been completed with the IRS.
 SPS/GZ’s corrections portal allows for changes to be made and new forms to be added easily via an online portal.
 All corrections are tagged, tracked for auditing purposes and automatically re-filed with the IRS for efficiency and peace of mind.